- Home/

 Find a fitness equipment moverFAQs on moving gym equipment

 This will depend on your agreement with them.
 As a rule, heavier gym equipment like treadmills and ellipticals must be disassembled for efficient transportation by removal services.
-You could also opt to disassemble them yourself—just to be sure that everything is labeled and photographed properly.
+You could also opt to disassemble them yourself—just to be sure that everything is labelled and photographed properly.

 Related articles

-How to move gym equipment safely
+How to move a shed

 Read more